 If you haven't observed it yet, you've probably noticed this distinctive hazy patch in photos of Andromeda.
-NGC 206 also goes by the name OB 78 and resembles the vast Perseus OB 1 association which includes Mirfak, the brightest star in Perseus, and the popular Double Cluster.
+NGC 206 also goes by the name OB 78 and resembles the vast Perseus OB 1 association which includes the bright and well-known Double Cluster.

 OB associations, named after the brilliant class O and B stars they contain, are loosely organized gaggles of young stars and star clusters born in the collapse of a giant molecular cloud.
 True star clusters, more compact by nature, keep hold of their stars through gravitational attraction.
 Thinly spread OB associations make easy prey for galactic tides, which pull associations apart and disperse their members far and wide.